cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

 date: 2025-05-23

+NOTE: Some concern has been raised that this approach may be prone to deadlocks.
+Proceed with caution.

 Swift 6 is great, but the strict concurrency checking can make interactions with older Apple APIs be... not fun.

 Furthermore, older Apple APIs can be less aware of `async` Swift features, such as `actor`s.
 I recently ran into both of these while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" (extracting a compressed archive) is in an `actor`.